-The New York Declaration, which was adopted by all 193 member states of the United Nations in September 2016, sets out the elements of a Comprehensive Refugee Response Framework, and requests UNHCR to engage with States and all relevant stakeholders in its implementation and further development for situations involving large movements of refugees.
-For more information on the New York Declaration, please visit: http://www.unhcr.org/new-york-declaration-for-refugees-and-migrants.html
+The New York Declaration, which was adopted by all 193 Member States of the United Nations in September 2016, sets out the elements of a Comprehensive Refugee Response Framework (CRRF) in Annex I. The Declaration requests UNHCR to work closely with States and all relevant stakeholders towards its implementation and further development in situations involving large movements of refugees.
+For more information on the New York Declaration, please visit: www.unhcr.org/newyorkdeclaration

-The elements of the CRRF elaborated in the New York Declaration draw on best practices from over 65 years of experience in international refugee protection, humanitarian assistance and the search for solutions.
+The CRRF draws on best practices from over 65 years of experience in international refugee protection, humanitarian assistance and the search for solutions.
 The elements, while comprehensive, are not necessarily exhaustive.
-For more information on the CRRF, please visit: http://www.unhcr.org/comprehensive-refugee-response-framework-crrf.html
+For more information on the CRRF, please visit: www.unhcr.org/crrf

-The CRRF Global Digital Portal is designed to support the CRRF’s multi-stakeholder approach by enabling all actors involved in the response to access information on the CRRF in different countries.
-The CRRF portal fosters greater information-sharing and enhanced coordination among actors, and it encourages engagement of others by laying out where the gaps and needs are and how they can be filled.
-The tool provides a clearer depiction of what is happening on the ground in countries and regional situations where the CRRF is being applied.
+The CRRF global digital portal is a tool designed to support the multi-stakeholder approach of the CRRF by enabling all actors involved in the response to access information on the CRRF in different countries.
+The Portal seeks to foster greater information-sharing, enhanced coordination among actors, and it encourages engagement of others by laying out where the gaps and needs are and how they can be filled.
+The tool provides more information on what happening on the ground in countries and regional situations where the CRRF is being applied.

-- A one-stop shop to access information, documents, and contacts relating to CRRF both at global, regional and national level where CRRF is applied
+- A one-stop shop to access information, documents, and contacts relating to CRRF both at global, regional and national levels

 It is designed to: